 "Are you still mad at me?"

-Trunks looked to her and said as flatly as he could manage, "Yes."
+Holding back all of his emotions, Trunks looked to her and once again relived his angst and flashbacks from their harrowing escape from M2.
+He said as flatly as he could manage, "Yes."

 Pan sighed and knocked her knees together as she looked down at her hands, "I'm sorry."

+Trunks huffed in response, as if to emphasize his words.
 "Sorry doesn't cut it, Pan."
-Trunks growled and let out a frustrated huff, "You almost got us killed back there."
+Trunks was pointed and curt, "You almost got us killed back there."

 "I said I'm sorry!
 What more can I do?"

-Trunks looked to her a moment and took a deep breath, trying to calm his nerves.
-He could feel his right hand squeeze the pen as he observed her face, and tried to hold onto the anger he had been feeling, but the longer he looked at her, the more he felt his anguish drain, to his dismay.
+Trunks looked at her for a moment, and then took a deep breath, trying to calm his nerves.
+He could feel his right hand squeeze his pen as he observed her face.
+He could feel all the rage swimming inside him, crashing like strong waves he often had to surf.

 Pan's face brightened a bit as she leaned forward, "So I don't owe you any favors?"

 Pfft, favors.
 Trunks smirked as he tried to imagine anything that Pan could do as a favor.
 He turned back to the monitor and then looked out to space as he clicked his pen twice.
 "Just don't beg us to go to any more planets with anything like Baby, and I'll be fine."

 There was a moment of peace and quiet that passed between them as they both looked up to the stars through the round windshield.